Jeffrey553/Jzrepo/README.md

 ## About Me

 I am a cybersecurity intern transitioning into a full-fledged cybersecurity engineer role.
-He has a rich background in various technical and security-focused tasks, evolving from a Desktop Support Analyst to managing complex projects related to API integrations, security incident responses, and monitoring solutions.
-Jeffrey's expertise spans across multiple tools and platforms, including Datadog, CrowdStrike, AWS, Jamf, and more.
+I have a rich background in various technical and security-focused tasks, evolving from a Desktop Support Analyst to managing complex projects related to API integrations, security incident responses, and monitoring solutions.
+My growing expertise spans across multiple tools and platforms, including Datadog, CrowdStrike, AWS, Jamf, and more.

 ### Key Projects and Responsibilities